michel4j/uso/docs/source/user_guide/proposals.rst

 Submissions
 ===========
 Submissions are created when a proposal is submitted for review.
 Each submission is associated with a specific review track and serve to collect all the information related to the proposal review life-cycle.
-When submitting a proposal to multiple review tracks, a separate submission is created for each track.
+In some cases, it is possible to submit a proposal to multiple review tracks.
+A separate submission will be created for each.
+However, only a single Project may result from the proposal, even if it was submitted to multiple review tracks.

 You can access individual submissions through the links on the preview page of the submitted proposal.